RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Numerical results and discussions

 which was also used in Refs.~\cite{Aoki:2007xm,Bi:2017ybi,He:2022lse,Liu:2013yxz}. $B_s$ is taken as the chiral limit value of $Z_S/Z_A$.
-We find the contribution of the first term on the right hand side of Eq.~(\ref{eq:zs-extrap}) in our data is small.
+We find the contribution of the first term on the right-hand side of Eq.~(\ref{eq:zs-extrap}) in our data is small.
 Thus, we also tried linear extrapolations in $am_q$ and checked that consistent results are obtained in the chiral limit.
-Examples of both extrapolations at $a^2p^2=8.135$ are shown in figure~\ref{fig:zs-mom}.
+Examples of both extrapolations at $a^2p^2=3.855$ or $8.135$ on ensemble f004 are shown in figure~\ref{fig:zs-mom}.
+In our following analyses we generally use data points at scales above $a^2p^2=4$ to avoid possible large nonperturbative effects.

-For the three smearing cases we obtain $Z_S^{\rm MOM}/Z_A^{\rm MOM}$ in the valence quark chiral limit as shown in the left panel of figure~\ref{fig:zs-mom-running}.
+For the three smearing cases we obtain $Z_S^{\rm MOM}/Z_A^{\rm MOM}$ in the valence quark chiral limit by using Eq.~(\ref{eq:zs-extrap}).
+The results are shown in the left panel of figure~\ref{fig:zs-mom-running}.

 The conversion to the $\msbar$ scheme is done by using the ratio in Landau gauge up to four loops~\cite{Franco:1998bm,Chetyrkin:1999pq,Gracey:2022vjc}